-You can also steam the broccoli in a rice cooker using the steaming feature.
+Method 2: You can also steam the broccoli in a rice cooker using the steaming feature.

 Refer to your rice cooker's instructions for water measurement and steaming time.

-Another method is to cook on the stovetop using a steamer basket.
+Method 3: Another method is to cook on the stovetop using a steamer basket.

-Then, gradually stir in vegetable broth.
+Then, gradually stir in the plant-based milk followed by the vegetable broth.

-Bring soup to a boil, stirring occasionally.
+Bring the soup to a boil, stirring occasionally.

 You can also use a regular blender instead of an immersion blender by carefully pureeing the soup in batches, again being careful not to splash the hot liquid.

 Refer to your blender's instruction manual for pureeing hot liquids before doing so to ensure safety.